jorge120609/api-documentation/pusher-api/user-guides/create-subscriptions.md

       "payload" : { "data" : "payload" }
     }
     ```
+5. Make sure that your destination URL always returns a valid HTTP response, within 10 seconds after receiving the events.

 ## Step 4: Set up verification for events origin
 After subscriptions are created, you need to set up a mechanism for verifying that events come from Zettle by checking the signature in the events.